-2.The Applicant has now filed a Notice of Motion application dated 30th September 2022 brought under Rule 4 of the Court of Appeal Rules, 2010, in which it seeks leave to serve the letter requesting for a certified copy of the judgment and proceedings, and to file and see a new Record of Appeal out of time.
-The application is supported by an affidavit sworn on even date by Gulamhussein Fakrudin Gulamhussein, the Applicant’s director.
-The Applicant attached the judgment delivered on 22nd June 2017 in Mombasa HCCA No 108 of 2013, a copy of the Notice of Appeal dated and filed on 17th May 2017, the draft Memorandum and Record of Appeal dated 26th August 2019, and of the ruling of this Court (A.K.
-Murgor, P. Nyamweya & J. Lesiit JJ.A) delivered on 23rd September 2022 in Mombasa Civil Appeal (Application) No 116 of 2019.
+2.The Applicant has now filed a Notice of Motion application dated September 30, 2022 brought under Rule 4 of the Court of Appeal Rules, 2010, in which it seeks leave to serve the letter requesting for a certified copy of the judgment and proceedings, and to file and see a new Record of Appeal out of time.
+The application is supported by an affidavit sworn on even date by Gulamhussein Fakrudin Gulamhussein, the applicant’s director.
+The Applicant attached the judgment delivered on June 22, 2017 in Mombasa HCCA No 108 of 2013, a copy of the Notice of Appeal dated and filed on 17th May 2017, the draft Memorandum and Record of Appeal dated 26th August 2019, and of the ruling of this Court (A.K.
+Murgor, P. Nyamweya & J. Lesiit JJ.A) delivered on September 23, 2022 in Mombasa Civil Appeal (Application) No 116 of 2019.

-4.A virtual hearing of the application was held on 24th October 2022 and learned counsel Ms. Sharon Maiga holding brief for Mr. Odingo appeared for the Applicant, while learned counsel, Mr Mwakisha, appeared for the Respondent.
-Ms. Maiga relied on written submissions dated 11th October 2022 while Mr. Mwakisha, on his part, stated that he left the matter to the Court to decide and was not contesting the application.
+4.A virtual hearing of the application was held on October 24, 2022 and learned counsel Ms. Sharon Maiga holding brief for Mr. Odingo appeared for the Applicant, while learned counsel, Mr Mwakisha, appeared for the Respondent.
+Ms. Maiga relied on written submissions dated October 11, 2022 while Mr. Mwakisha, on his part, stated that he left the matter to the Court to decide and was not contesting the application.

-5.The Applicant’s counsel in his submissions invoked this Court’s jurisdiction under Rule 4 of the Court of Appeal Rules and placed reliance on the principles laid down in the decisions in Thuita Mwangi vs Kenya Airways Ltd eKLR and Nicholas Kiptoo Arap Korir Salat v IEBC and 7 others e KLR on the exercise of this Court’s discretion in this regard.
-It was urged that the delay in filing the Record of Appeal was inadvertent and had been frankly and honestly explained, and that a certificate of delay was filed but was found to be improper.
-The counsel pleaded that it was in the overriding interests of justice that the intended Appeal was filed and determined on its merit, lest the Applicant suffers prejudice and enormous financial loss arising from the inadvertent delay in serving and filing of the requisite documents.
+5.The Applicant’s counsel in his submissions invoked this Court’s jurisdiction under Rule 4 of the Court of Appeal Rules and placed reliance on the principles laid down in the decisions in Thuita Mwangi vs Kenya Airways Ltd eKLR and Nicholas Kiptoo Arap Korir Salat v IEBC and 7 others e KLR on the exercise of this court’s discretion in this regard.
+It was urged that the delay in filing the record of appeal was inadvertent and had been frankly and honestly explained, and that a certificate of delay was filed but was found to be improper.
+The counsel pleaded that it was in the overriding interests of justice that the intended Appeal was filed and determined on its merit, lest the applicant suffers prejudice and enormous financial loss arising from the inadvertent delay in serving and filing of the requisite documents.

 6.The discretion of this Court to extend time under Rule 4 is unfettered, but must still be exercised judiciously.
 The factors that govern the exercise of the discretion to extend time under the said Rule were well stated in the case of Leo Sila Mutiso vs Rose Hellen Wangare Mwangi Civil Application No Nai 255 of 1997 (ur) as being the length of the delay; the reason for the delay; the chances of the appeal succeeding if the application is granted; and the degree of prejudice to the Respondent if the application is granted.
 Similar factors were also stated by the Supreme Court of Kenya in Nicholas Kiptoo Arap Salat vs IEBC [supra], including whether justice can nevertheless be done.
 Rule 82 of the Court of Appeal Rules of 2010 which was then applicable, required a Record of Appeal to be lodged within sixty days of the decision appealed against.
 There was however a proviso that where an application for a copy of the proceedings was made to the Registrar of the superior court in writing and served upon the Respondent within thirty days of the date of the decision appealed against, the time certified by the said registrar as having been required for the preparation and delivery of such copy would be excluded in computing the time within which the appeal is to be instituted.
 The same requirements are now found in Rule 84 of the Court of Appeal Rules of 2022.

-7.It is not in dispute that the Applicant’s request for a copy of proceedings was not served on the Respondent within the timelines of thirty days provided in Rule 82(2) of the Court of Appeal Rules of 2010, which vitiated the certificate of delay subsequently issued by the Registrar, with the result that the Record of Appeal was found to have been filed out of time.
-The Applicant has submitted that the delay was inadvertent, and has explained that the proceedings were received late.
-The Applicant did not give an explanation for the failure to serve the request for proceedings on the Respondent, however in light of the steps it took to file the Notice of Appeal within time and to request for proceedings, and the prejudice it has averred it will suffer if the appeal is not canvassed, it is my view that an extension of time should be granted in the circumstances to enable the Applicant exercise its right of appeal.
+7.It is not in dispute that the Applicant’s request for a copy of proceedings was not served on the Respondent within the timelines of thirty days provided in Rule 82(2) of the Court of Appeal Rules of 2010, which vitiated the certificate of delay subsequently issued by the Registrar, with the result that the record of appeal was found to have been filed out of time.
+The applicant has submitted that the delay was inadvertent, and has explained that the proceedings were received late.
+The applicant did not give an explanation for the failure to serve the request for proceedings on the respondent, however in light of the steps it took to file the Notice of Appeal within time and to request for proceedings, and the prejudice it has averred it will suffer if the appeal is not canvassed, it is my view that an extension of time should be granted in the circumstances to enable the Applicant exercise its right of appeal.